 Research: collective dynamics & algorithms

 I study matter and systems with many interacting elements, such as atoms, vortices in superconductors, and even vehicles in traffic.
 The collective behavior of these elements leads to phenomena such as phase transitions and “glassy” (very slow) behavior.
 One especially challenging problem is to find out how disordered matter “remembers” its past history.
 We use analytical arguments, implement efficient algorithms for modeling complex systems, and investigate the deep connections between computational methods and physical concepts, especially in dynamics.

 Much of my classroom teaching has been in statistical physics and condensed matter physics; I have mentored undergraduate and PhD students in algorithms and statistical physics.
-I have developed a course on light and vision and its study from ancient China through Alhazen, Newton, and Einstein, exploring rainbows, retinal cells, titanium jewelry, and relativity, have taught graduate quantum mechanics, computational physics, and large lecture courses that were broad introductions to science.
+I have developed a course on light and vision and its study from ancient China through Alhazen, Newton, and Einstein, exploring rainbows, retinal cells, titanium jewelry, and relativity.
+I have taught other courses including graduate quantum mechanics, computational physics, and large lecture courses that were broad introductions to science.

 Administration and service